 - Calculating the damage of your injuries and presenting your case for them to the court (e.g., medical bills, lost wages, pain and suffering)

 Typically, the defendant in a truck accident case must present evidence for each of the steps listed above.
-When you are represented by Morris Bart, LLC we will invest our resources into gathering evidence that defends you.
+When you are represented by a Lake Charles truck accident attorney at Morris Bart, LLC, we will invest our resources into gathering evidence that defends you.
 This may include:

 - Speaking with witnesses and collecting witness statements